SciML/Catalyst.jl/README.md

 jsol = solve(jprob, SSAStepper())
 ```

-## Loading Predefined Networks
+## Importing Pre-defined Networks
 [ReactionNetworkImporters.jl](https://github.com/isaacsas/ReactionNetworkImporters.jl)
-can load several different types of file formats into DiffEqBiological
+can load several different types of pre-defined networks into DiffEqBiological
 `reaction_network`s.
-These include a subset of BioNetGen .net files that can be
+These include
-generated from a .bngl using the `generate_network` command in BioNetGen.
-It can
+  * A subset of BioNetGen .net files that can be generated from a BioNetGen language file (.bngl). (.net files can be generated using the `generate_network` command within BioNetGen.)
-also import reaction networks specified by dense or sparse matrices encoding the
+  * Reaction networks specified by dense or sparse matrices encoding the stoichiometry of substrates and products within each reaction.
-stoichiometry of substrates and products within each reaction.
+  * Networks defined by the basic file format used by the [RSSA](https://www.cosbi.eu/research/prototypes/rssa) group at COSBI in their [model collection](https://www.cosbi.eu/prototypes/jLiexDeBIgFV4zxwnKiW97oc4BjTtIoRGajqdUz4.zip).